Get Started Now

 Where can I find the i-Ready diagnostic scores?

-i-Ready diagnostic scores for {YEAR} can be obtained from your child's school, teacher, or online portal provided by the school district.
+i-Ready diagnostic scores can be obtained from your child's school, teacher, or online portal provided by the school district.

 How to read i-Ready scores?